jbroadway/pubmail/README.markdown

 at shows or events, or from a previous mailing list that this is replacing.

-Another thing to note is that the reply-to address is going to receive bounced message notices from time to time as email addresses change.
-When a message comes back to you as bounced with a permanent failure error, make sure you log into the admin area and set that email address to bounced so it stops receiving messages.
-People can unsubscribe themselves from a link in the messages, but you have to handle bounces yourself.
+Another thing to note is that the reply-to address is going to receive unsubscribe and bounced message notices from time to time as email addresses change.
+When a notice comes in, make sure you log into the admin area and set that email address to bounced or unsubscribed so it stops receiving messages.
+People can unsubscribe themselves from a link in the messages, but you currently have to handle their account status manually by logging in and changing it.
+Hopefully the handling of these can be automated in the future, but for now it has to be done manually.

-Remembering to do this helps free you from seeing that bounced message in the future, but also saves you sending an extra message unnecessarily ("a penny saved is a penny earned...") and helps ensure email hosts don't start thinking your messages are spam.
-Repeatedly sending to bounced addresses is one way they use to try to detect spammers.

-Being careful here can help ensure your messages get through to happy subscribers, instead of being an annoyance to unwitting recipients.
-Happy sending!

 -----